 The District has designated employees who are members of the Emergency Operations Team and has provided training for these employees in the Incident Command System (ICS) and uses the ICS principles when responding to emergencies.
-Our Annual Campus Clery-Compliant Test for 2016 was participation in the Great ShakeOut Earthquake Drill on October 20th at 10:20 a.m. and ended at 10:45 a.m.
-The test was announced to our campus comminity.
+Our Annual Campus Clery Compliant Test for 2023 was participation in the Great ShakeOut Earthquake Drill on October 19th at 10:19 a.m.